-Staff or volunteers working with vulnerable people should always remember that while you are caring for other people's children or working with vulnerable adults you are in a position of trust and your responsibilities to them and the organisation must be uppermost in your mind at all times.
+Representatives working with vulnerable people should always remember that while you are caring for other people's children or working with vulnerable adults you are in a position of trust and your responsibilities to them, and the organisation, must be uppermost in your mind at all times.

-Staff or volunteers working with vulnerable adults should ensure that risks have been assessed and understood and that where relevant emergency contact details are held, see 6.3 below.
+Representatives working with vulnerable adults should ensure that risks have been assessed and understood and that where relevant emergency contact details are held, see 6.3 below.